jlxip/Disposable-Client/README.md

 There are no users in Disposable, but **identities**.
 These are shared via a 32-bytes long string, known as _client identity hash_ (CID).
 To exchange messages with a person, you have to exchange first your CIDs via a secure channel as well.
 Even though only one person needs the other one's CID to establish a chat, if they send theirs as well, both of them can be sure that no one is impersonating them.

 ## Installation
-First, you need to have installed Python 2.7 (Click [here](https://www.python.org/downloads/) for Windows, in GNU/Linux is installed by default), as well as some dependencies: PyCrypto and PyQt4.
+First, you need to have installed Python 2.7 (Click [here](https://www.python.org/downloads/) for Windows, in GNU/Linux is installed by default), as well as some dependencies: PyCrypto, PyQt4 and PyGame.

 ### GNU/Linux
 In Debian-based GNU/Linux distributions, you can install them easily with the following commands:
 ```
 sudo apt install python-crypto python-qt4
+sudo pip install pygame
 ```

 ### Windows